 When choosing a ECDN, there also comes into the equation of value adds.
 One of these can be a way to monitor the network and how the ECDN solution is performing.
 This can include metrics like current use of the system, CPU usage, memory usage and more.
 Although this can be seen as a value add, for many it’s a crucial element.
 In fact, 58% of executives see the ability to monitor network performance from streaming technologies as very important, while 8% of that group won’t even deploy unless there is a way to monitor network performance.

 In terms of execution, ideally this data can be gathered in real time, with the objective of being able to troubleshoot issues as they happen.
 For example, there is a huge difference in being told there is an issue with a stream and being able to validate if it’s an issue with an ECDN instance or if it might be general connection or Internet issues.
-For reference, IBM Cloud Video has a real-time browser accessible dashboard for monitoring network performance and ECDN status.
+For reference, IBM Watson Media has a real-time browser accessible dashboard for monitoring network performance and ECDN status.

 ECDN use cases

 An ECDN solution can benefit most a traditional, office based enterprises.
 That said, there are other scenarios where having an ECDN solution can be very beneficial.
 Below are a few industries and their use cases that are better off thanks to this technology:

 In retail, an ECDN server gives a store a lot of freedom in local use of video.
 For example, they are able to stream promotional videos in store to prospects, showcasing products and services offered while done in an interactive manner that would allow the viewer to select areas of interest.
 Through ECDN, this can be done through a lot of different units all accessing video as well in high quality, without harming the network.